MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-configure-xbl-in-unity.md

 You can now start using Xbox Live in your Unity project.
 Try opening scenes in the **Xbox Live/Examples** folder to see the plugin in action, and for examples of how to use the functionality yourself.

-Running the examples in the editor will give you fake data - to sign in with your gamertag, build the project in Visual Studio and [associate your Xbox Live account with the sandbox](../../../setup-partner-center/legacy/authorize-xbox-live-accounts.md).
+Running the examples in the editor will give you fake data - to sign in with your gamertag, build the project in Visual Studio and associate your Xbox Live account with the sandbox; see [Authorize test accounts, for Creators](../../../setup-partner-center/legacy/live-authorize-xbox-live-accounts.md).

 * Try the **SignInAndProfile** scene for signing into your Microsoft Account.
 * Try the **Leaderboard** scene for creating a leaderboard.